 Court, Municipal, or License Clerk Salary

-A Court, Municipal, or License Clerk earns an average wage of $14.43 per hour.
-People in this job generally don't have more than 20 years' experience.
+A Court, Municipal, or License Clerk earns an average wage of $14.52 per hour.

 |Total Pay (|